SimonEnsemble/mpn_charges/README.md

 Assigned charges are written to **mof_name__mpnn_charges.cif** file in the current directory.
 ### Troubleshooting
-- If you encounter following error.
+- If you encounter following error
 ```permission denied: ./mpnn_charge_prediction.bash```
 You need to fix permissions of the script:
 `chmod +x ./mpnn_charge_prediction.bash`